Last updated on February 16, 2026

 Sleeves

-The penultimate tab is for card sleeves.
-These are probably the most noticeable cosmetic item you can use other than card styles.
+Card sleeves are also a cosmetics category you can filter for.
+These are probably the most noticeable cosmetic items you can use.
 I personally love switching up my card sleeves from one deck to the next.

-Once purchased, you can equip your new sleeves on the deck edit screen.
-Simply click on the Magic card back seen poking out from the deck’s name on the right of the screen.
-From there you can also set one sleeve to auto-equip to all new decks you create.
+You can equip your new sleeves on the deck edit screen.
+Simply go to the Magic card back seen poking out from the deckโs name on the right of the screen.
+From there you can also set one sleeve to be the default for all new decks you create.

 Companions

-Last but certainly not least, we have pets.
-These adorable critters support you during games from the side lines.
-You can equip them from the Profile menu, same as avatars.
+Last but certainly not least, we have Arena pets.
+These adorable critters support you during games from the sidelines.
+You can equip companions from the Profile menu, the same as avatars.

 What Can You Use to Make Purchases?